 Blood sugar variation typically falls within the range of 70 to 110 milligrams per deciliter (or mg/dL) of blood.
 Carbohydrates can cause blood glucose levels to increase more dramatically.
 People who are 65 years and older may have higher levels of blood glucose, especially following a meal.

-Without enough insulin to transport sugar from the blood to the cells, the high levels of blood sugar and inadequate cellular sugar come together to form the early signs of diabetes.
+Without enough insulin to transport sugar from the blood to the cells, signs of diabetes begin to form.
+The high levels of blood sugar and inadequate cellular sugar come together as early signs of diabetes.
 Eventually, diabetes mellitus and its symptoms come to light.

 Diabetes Treatment in Rock Hill, SC

-If you are concerned that you are exhibiting symptoms of diabetes in Rock Hill, SC, or Charlotte, NC, our office can help!
+If you are concerned about exhibiting symptoms of diabetes in Rock Hill, SC, or Charlotte, NC, our office can help!
 Whether you live in Rock Hill or Charlotte, schedule an appointment with our medical team today!